 ![]() LIGHT GREENViviva Colorsheets Original set has a couple of greens, in both cool and warm directions.
 This clear and bright spring green is versatile and my favorite for the range it provides.
 There other greens are the extreme of warm or cool, this one rides happily down the middle.

-I was able to get a very pale, brand new strawberry green out of Light Green and with the addition of a little bit of yellow, was happy with the way I was able to render image today of the fresh discovery of the first strawberries of the summer out in my garden today.
-BURNT SIENNAViviva Colorsheets Burnt Sienna is much like Quinacridone Burnt Orange and is bright and transparent and while probably not the staple on my palette like other brands, it is a interesting and useful.
-Used on its own it has a wide range of values and although I have not tested it mixed with other colors, I would assume it would work well as a neutralizer.
+I was able to get a very pale, brand new strawberry green out of Light Green and with the addition of a little bit of yellow, was happy with the way I was able to render image today of the fresh discovery of the first strawberries of the summer out in my garden today. |

 SOUL“I am a contemplative artist who has trouble accessing verbal skills.
 Finding the right words to talk about the amazing things I observe around me can be frustrating.
 It is much more natural for me to pick up a paintbrush, some embroidery floss or my camera when I wish to share some new discovery.
 The artwork I create is meant to be enjoyed on whatever level the viewer experiences it and not layered with complex meaning.
 Feathers, fur, flowers and the incredible variation I find in wildlife not only inspire me, but compel me to share every nuance with you.
 Archives